 We start Float with ‘How the World Ends.’
 But to truly understand the ending, one must understand the beginning.
 Since Float is a graphic memoir, I knew the subject matter would be extremely personal and difficult to share with my readers.
 There are things in the book that I’ve hidden from family members and my close friends.
 I made a vow to be as honest about my experiences with anxiety as I can possibly be.
+Others will be outspoken about how they treat it, talking about going to sites like https://area52.com/delta-8-tinctures/ or speaking to their doctors about more standard medications.
+But I choose to show my struggle through my art.

 And yes, that is Baby Howie that I’ve illustrated above.